This content was updated for accuracy and relevance on January 27th, 2021

 #5 Hoka One One Bondi 6 – $150.00

 The Bondi 6 remains a popular shoe line for nurses of both genders due to the solid build quality and amazing cushioning.
 The Bondi 6 boasts the American Podiatric Medical Association (APMA) seal of approval for supporting good foot health and features a mesh construction, full-length EVA midsole, and durable rubber outsole.
 Both the women’s and men’s lines feature a variety of colors and styles, making the Bondi 6 an excellent choice if you like to express yourself through your choice of shoes.
-The men’s Bondi 6 weighs in at slightly under 11 oz, while the women’s weighs only 8.6 oz, making these shoes a great lightweight option for nurses who are looking for maximum cushioning.
+The men’s Bondi 6 weighs in at slightly under 11 oz, while the women’s weighs only 8.6 oz, making these nursing sneakers a great lightweight option for nurses who are looking for maximum cushioning.

 #6 Nike Flex TR 9 – $70.00